jonasacres/chainmail/PROTOCOL.md

 }
 ```

+#### Rules

+* Each element in `revoked` must be a reference to a non-revoked record in the blockstore
+* The record signer must have a current credential record granting privileges to delete each record in the `revoked` list

 ### Thread
 `cm_type = 10`

 Defines a thread in which Comment records can be made.
 New threads set the "specific" field of the record header to null.

 Edits to threads set the "specific" field to the record hash of the original thread record.
-Hash references to topics should always refer to original unedited topics, regardless of how many edits have been made.
-This way, a single identifier is used to refer to the comment throughout the blockstore.
+Hash references to threads should always refer to original unedited threads, regardless of how many edits have been made.
+This way, a single identifier is used to refer to the thread throughout the blockstore.

 ```
 struct cm_record_thread {